Significant changes are unfolding among American men, with Gen Z at the center of the trend.

 Religion — particularly conservative Christianity — is now being reimagined as a kind of countercultural refuge.
 Men are encouraged to reclaim a sense of identity and purpose, pushing back against the perceived pressures of modern secular progressivism.
 Influencers like Andrew Tate and Jordan Peterson amplify this worldview, packaging traditional gender roles, self-discipline, and faith into viral, bite-sized content.

-“A common theme is that men have lost their way,” Deckman explains.
+“A common theme is that men have lost their way,” Deckman explained.
 “They argue that what we really need to make America great again is a return to a time when young men were stronger and in charge.”

 Politics is another major force influencing the shift of young men toward more conservative and religious views.